Kitware/vtk-js/Sources/Interaction/Style/InteractorStyleUnicam/api.md

 ### useWorldUpVec (get/set): Boolean

 Indicates if the worldUpVec is used by the InteractorStyleUnicam.
 Setting this value to *true* will enable the behavior described previously.
 Setting this value to *false* will allow to rotate the camera freely.

+### useHardwareSelector (get/set): Boolean

+Indicates if the point picking is done using a vtkOpenGLHardwareSelector.
+This picking method is preferred over the use of a vtkPicker which is the alternative method, because vtkPicker does not follow the actors surfaces making the picking less precise.
+Set this property to *false* if the use of the hardware selector is causing issues.

+### focusSphereColor (get/set): [r, g, b]

+Defines the color of the focus sphere.
+The default value is (0.89, 0.66, 0.41).

+### focusSphereRadiusFactor (get/set): Number

+Applies a factor to the radius of the focus sphere.